 Contributed By Cassels Brock & Blackwell LLP

 Mining is one of Canada’s main industries, and it has a long and successful history.
 The country is resource rich and hosts many mines that produce a wide variety of minerals and metals, including gold, silver, platinum group metals, copper, zinc, nickel, molybdenum, cobalt, coal, diamonds and uranium.
 Canada is also the home to numerous junior mining companies that explore for minerals in Canada and worldwide, and the financial markets in Canada provide a large part of the funding for these junior companies.
-Tax and securities laws provide significant incentives for investment in the mining industry in Canada, and the stock exchanges are friendly to facilitating the listing and financing of junior and senior mining companies based there.
+Tax and securities laws provide significant incentives for investment in the mining industry in Canada, and the stock exchanges are open to facilitating the listing and financing of junior and senior mining companies.
 Canada also boasts a large concentration of professionals in the technical, engineering, legal, accounting and management fields that help sustain a robust mining industry.
 This Practice Guide will highlight these features, many of which are unique to the mining industry in Canada.

 Canada’s legal system is a combination of common law and civil law.
 The common law applies in all provinces and territories of Canada, except for Québec, which is the only province with a civil code.

 As Canada is a federalist state, the powers and responsibilities with respect to mining are constitutionally allocated between the Federal Parliament and the country's ten provincial legislatures.